Umar Khalid: Supreme Court bail hearings

 Khalid's bail petition first made it to the Supreme Court of India in May 2023.
 On 18 May, Justices Bopanna and Hima Kohli of the SC had issued notice and posted the case after six weeks.
 On 12 July, Justices Bopanna and M. M. Sundresh listed the case for 24 July.
 The case came up for hearing on 24 July before Justices Bopanna and Bela M. Trivedi.

 The bail hearing came up next in the Supreme Court on 9 August 2023 when Justice Mishra recused himself and the bail hearing was scheduled for 17 August.

-It was listed again before the same justices on 17 August and then it was dropped from the Supreme Court cause list.
+It was listed again before the same judge on 17 August and then it was dropped from the Supreme Court case list.

 On 14 February 2024, Khalid withdrew his bail plea in the Supreme Court, submitting through his lawyer Kapil Sibal that “he will try his luck” at a lower court, citing a “change in circumstances”.
-Without elaborating on the “change in circumstance”, Khalid’s father cited the long adjournments in the bail plea.
+Without elaborating on the “change in circumstance”, Khalid's father cited the long adjournments in the bail plea.
 At the time, he had completed 1248 days in incarceration.

 As of October 2024, Khalid had been jailed for four years without a trial, prompting the New York Times to describe him as "a symbol of the wide-ranging suppression of dissent under Prime Minister Narendra Modi."

-On 18 December 2024, Khalid was granted a 7-day interim bail for attending a family marriage.
+On 18 December 2024, Khalid was granted a 7-day interim bail for attending a family wedding.

+In January 2026, Eight US Lawmakers wrote to Indian ambassador, Vinay Mohan Kwatra, demanding Khalid be granted bail and ensuring a free trial as per international norms.

+On 5 January 2026, the Supreme Court of India's two-judge bench rejected the bail plea of Khalid, while granting conditional bail to five other co-accused.
+The judges drew a distinction between the latter's alleged role and those ascribed to Umar Khalid and Sharjeel Imam.
+They held that the allegations against the five co-accused were "limited" and "ancillary" in nature, whereas Khalid and Imam faced allegations of a “larger conspiracy” behind the riots in New Delhi.
+They cited the gravity of the allegations and the “central” role attributed to them by the prosecution.
+On the following Saturday, New York City's newly elected Mayor Zohran Mamdani wrote a letter to Khalid in solidarity, saying, “We are all thinking of you.”